Bringing together researchers, clinicians and educators with the vision to create and disseminate new knowledge on pain to optimise patient outcomes.

 Claire Ashton-James is a Social Psychologist whose research aims to evaluate and improve healthcare delivery for the benefit of both patients (treatment outcomes) and clinicians (wellbeing and job satisfaction).

-Jim Elliott is the Acting Executive Director of the Kolling Institute and a Professor in the School of Health Sciences, Faculty of Medicine and Health, Sydney University.
+Jim Elliott is the Academic Director of the Kolling Institute, Professor and Academic Director, Allied Health and Public Health - The Northern Precinct and Professor in the School of Health Sciences, Faculty of Medicine and Health, Sydney University.

 His research is focused on understanding the pathophysiological mechanisms underlying the transition from acute to chronic pain following traumatic injury.